LoC Data Package Tutorial: Sanborn Maps collection#

 import pandas as pd # for reading, manipulating, and displaying data

-# Convert to Pandas DataFrame and show stats table
+# Convert to Pandas DataFrame and show table

 pd.DataFrame(stats)